vinayreddyverama/vinayreddyverama/README.md

 # 💫 About Me:
-Seeking to learn new things for better myself.
+Seeking to learn new things to better myself.

 ## 🌐 Socials: